I was sitting in Golden Gate Park among the giant trees contemplating the ups and downs of the construction industry focusing mainly on the downs.

 “Well there’s a lot of strawberries there,” he laughed.

 We hit the highway.
-All along the way I felt okay, and not worried that here I had gone and picked up a homeless guy and now we were on a road trip.
+All along the way, I felt okay, and not worried that here I had gone and picked up a homeless guy and now we were on a road trip.
 Stuff you do.
-Ernesto made jokes and I told him my stories about how I decided to head to California and leave my home which was far away.
+Ernie made jokes and I told him my stories about how I decided to head to California and leave my home that was far away.
+Really too far away.
 We both had strong family ties.

-“I never go too far from my son,” said Ernesto.
+“I never go too far from my son,” said Ernie.

 I looked at him, he probably had a better time finding jobs than I did.